circleci/circleci-docs/jekyll/_cci2/env-vars.md

 **Note**:
 Depending on your shell,
-the actual command may differ from the above example.
+you may have to append the new variable to a shell startup file like `~/.tcshrc` or `~/.zshrc`.
 For more information,
-refer to your shell's documentation.
+refer to your shell's documentation on setting environment variables.

 ### Declaring Environment Variables for a Job